1. Feasible options for cheap cars in Nigeria

-The first move in buying a cheap car in Nigeria is to find out everything you can about cars in general, cars in Nigeria and cheap or used cars in Nigeria particularly.
+The first move in buying a cheap car in Nigeria is to find out everything you can about cars in general, cars in Nigeria, and cheap or used cars in Nigeria particularly.
 You can get valuable knowledge, of course, online, but also from friends, neighbors, and even your local mechanic.
-Their years of experience, driving cars in the local environment, could be many times more useful than something you may pull off a generic site on the web.
-Some vital info you will be able to garner from your research include the best cars for the Nigerian climate and roads, average prices and best locations to buy.
+Their years of experience, driving cars in the local environment could be many times more useful than something you may pull off a generic site on the web.
+Some vital info you will be able to garner from your research includes the best cars for the Nigerian climate and roads, average prices, and best locations to buy.
 At this stage, a current auto information resource like Naijauto’s car buying tips and advice section must be a constant companion.
-This gives you well researched and current information on car brands, prices, and best locations for purchase.
+This gives you well-researched and current information on car brands, prices, and best locations for purchase.

 Step 2: Determine your price range

 You can determine the car you can afford based on your preferences, as well as on your available cash resources.
 Be sure to periodically consult used car prices here so you know how cheap a cheap car in Nigeria should be.

 Once you have seen the car you want at the price you are comfortable with, then you must verify the information to make sure it is as advertised.
 It helps to have an expert, e.g. a trusted mechanic, give the vehicle a once over, including a test drive under different road and weather conditions.
 Rust and signs of oil leakage are not great indicators you made the right choice.
 Abnormally low mileage for a used car is also a red flag, as this may mean odometer tampering.
 If possible, do a VIN (vehicle identification number) test.
 A VIN check can uncover important elements of the car’s history.